sakazuki/step-functions-draw.io/README.md

 ## Feature
 - You can put states that are not connected.
 - You can use states that is normal shapes that draw.io provides.
+- You can run locally draw.io in the browser too.
+See details [draw.io Wiki page](https://github.com/jgraph/draw.io/wiki/Building)

 ## Useful TIPS
 - Put a inputed AWSconfig into [Scratchpad].